Bicycle lighting guide: Guide and summary to the reviews and analysis section on my site

 The lighting section on my site contains a lot of material, from analysis to reviews.
 The analysis section but also the early reviews tell you why certain technical aspects of products are good or bad, from LED light colour, overexposure close to you, beam pattern, vibrations from dynamo hubs etc. So after a query I decided to make this overview/summary as a guide for those new to my site who want to quickly find out what their choices are and what they should look for in products.

-Addition 2021-4-7: Sources: Bicycle lamp brands vs. torch brands
+Sources to get bicycle lighting: Bicycle lamp brands vs. torch brands

-There are 2 sources of bicycle lights:
+There are 2 sources from which you can obtain bicycle lights:

 1. lights from brands that deal esp. with the bicycle industry,

-Power source: dynamo, battery, bike's battery
+Lights for different power sources: dynamo, battery, bike's battery

 For a standard bicycle the choice in bike lighting is dynamo or battery powered lighting.
 I prefer dynamo lighting which is essentially an always full battery.
 With battery powered lighting I need to think about charging and I get into situations too often of a light cutting out on me.